WNOV

 WNOV (860 AM) is a commercial radio station in Milwaukee, Wisconsin.
 It airs an urban contemporary radio format, with some weekday talk shows and urban gospel music on Sundays.
-The station is owned by the Courier Communications Corporation and is leased to a company called Radio Multi-Media, with studios located on W. Capitol Drive in Milwaukee.
+The station is owned by Courier Communications Corporation with a sale of the station to Civic Media pending.
+The studios of WNOV are located on W. Capitol Drive in Milwaukee.

 By day, WNOV transmits 250 watts non-directional.
-As 860 AM is a clear channel frequency reserved for Class A station CJBC in Toronto, to avoid interference, WNOV reduces power at night to only 5 watts.
-The transmitter is on West Locust Street at West Fond du Lac Avenue in Milwaukee.
+As 860 AM is a clear channel frequency reserved for Class A station CJBC in Toronto, to avoid interference, WNOV reduces power at night to only 5 watts -500watts to the transmission everydayThe transmitter is on West Locust Street at West Fond du Lac Avenue in Milwaukee.
 Programming is also heard on 99-watt FM translator W293CX at 106.5 MHz.

 History

 WFOX

 The station signed on the air on August 15, 1946, as WFOX.
 The station was a daytimer, required to go off the air at night.
 It was owned by the Wisconsin Broadcasting System with studios on East Wisconsin Avenue.
 In the early 1960s, WFOX aired a country music format.